UPDATE: A Brief Overview of the Austrian Legal Information System and Laws

 - Consolidated Federal Law as amended as well as historical versions

-- Consolidated State Law of all 9 provinces as amended as well as some historical versions
+- Consolidated State Law of all nine provinces as amended as well as some historical versions

-- Authentic version of State Law Gazettes of all 9 states
+- Authentic version of State Law Gazettes of all nine states

-- Not authentic State Law Gazettes of 8 provinces, the application “Law Gazettes of Vienna” is accessing external data
+- Not authenticated State Law Gazettes of eight provinces, the application “Law Gazettes of Vienna” is accessing external data

-- Municipal Law (extracts) of the provinces of Carinthia, Styria, Vienna, Salzburg and Lower Austria
+- Municipal Law (extracts) of the provinces of Carinthia, Styria, Vienna, Salzburg, Upper Austria, and Lower Austria

 - Decisions of the courts and selected administrative authorities:

-- Decisions of the courts of ordinary jurisdiction (Supreme Court of Judicature, Courts of Appeal, Regional Courts of Justice, District Courts), and
+- decisions of the courts of ordinary jurisdiction (Supreme Court of Judicature, Courts of Appeal, Regional Courts of Justice, District Courts)

 - The abbreviations list of legal norms of the Supreme Administrative Court